bekk/wasm-workshop/slides/presentation.md

 # What now?

 - Task 6: AssemblyScript
-- Task 7: Snake game with Rust and Webassembly
+- Task 7: Snake game with Rust and WebAssembly
   - Optionally AssemblyScript or Kotlin
 - Or, do what ever you want.
 Maybe check out: